 - organ and tissue donation

-Even if you’re a registered organ donor with a DNR form, it’s still a good idea to repeat these preferences in your living will.
+Even if you’re a registered organ donor with a DNR form, repeating these preferences in your living will is still a good idea.

-Some states require an advance directive, which combines a living will and medical power of attorney.
+Some states require an advance directive combining a living will and medical power of attorney.

 #3 Last Will and Testament

 A last will and testament indicates how you want to distribute your assets after death.
-Also called a “will” or “last will,” this document should not be confused with a living will used to document medical care preferences.
+Also called a “will” or “last will,” this document should not be confused with a living will be used to document medical care preferences.
 In this document, you name an executor (and successor executors) to manage your estate based on your wishes and assign beneficiaries to inherit assets.

 You can also use your last will and testament to indicate funeral preferences, especially if you want to set aside funds for service.

 #4 Living Trust

 A living trust is an estate planning document that places your assets into a trust and designates how the assets will be distributed after your death.
 Different types of trusts allow you to manage your estate according to your preferences.

 Unlike a last will, a trust avoids the probate process, saving your beneficiaries time and money.

 #5 Financial Power of Attorney

 A financial power of attorney (financial POA) gives a person of your choosing (called an agent, attorney-in-fact, or proxy) the legal ability to act on your behalf and help manage your financial affairs.

 With this highly customizable document, you can designate an agent to help with a specific task, like selling property, to take over all your financial responsibilities should you become incapacitated.

 #6 Medical Power of Attorney

 A medical power of attorney lets you assign a trusted person — called your “agent” — to make medical decisions on your behalf if you cannot communicate your wishes.
 Unlike a financial power of attorney, this type of POA doesn’t give your agent access to your finances.